WFP Innovation Awards 2022

 One of WFP’s key challenges globally is identifying efficient and effective ways to serve people that require assistance.
 Optimus is an innovative optimization tool that puts advanced analytics at the center of WFP’s decision-making processes.
 Via this online decision support system, WFP staff on the ground can quickly explore and compare different operational plans, allowing them to rapidly identify the most cost-effective ways to assist people in need.

 Incorporating a wide variety of data, including beneficiary numbers, sourcing options, transport routes, and nutritional values, WFP staff can use Optimus to create their own scenarios or ask it to find optimal plans that take into account operational restrictions and preferences, including lead times, funding, nutritional value targets, and local procurement targets.
 The user-friendly interface allows users from any functional area to explore and compare various scenarios.
 Datasets are analyzed using mathematical models, providing key insights into food basket design, sourcing strategies, and delivery networks for any WFP operation.

-Throughout 2021, Optimus was used by WFP staff in over 20 country offices, resulting in USD 50 million of savings to date.
+Optimus has been used in over 20 country offices (across 44 operations, and all Level 3 emergencies), including Afghanistan, Ethiopia, Haiti, Ukraine, Somalia, Sudan, Syria and Yemen, resulting in USD 50 million of savings to date.
 In 2022, the number of country offices using the tool is expected to double as WFP operational requirements are reevaluated amidst the considerable disruption to major commodity markets resulting from the war in Ukraine.
 As the gap between WFP’s funds and the level of food assistance required rises every day, optimizing WFP’s response will be critical in ensuring no one is left behind.
 Learn more.